HelgeSverre/minibrute-editor/README.md

 <a href="https://minibrute-editor.vercel.app"><img src="https://img.shields.io/badge/Try%20it-Live-%23FADE6A.svg?style=for-the-badge"></a>

-A web based editor for the Arturia MiniBrute synthesizer (original and SE), it allows you to edit the MiniBrute's configuration and sequences.

-Built with Alpine.js, Tailwind CSS and Vite.
+A web-based editor for the Arturia MiniBrute synthesizer (original and SE).
+It allows you to edit the MiniBrute's configuration and sequences.
+Built with Alpine.js, Tailwind CSS, and Vite.

 ## 🚀 Getting Started